Not ready for study.

 الزيدون حسنو الوجوه [شرح الرضي على الكافية 3/439]

-Remember from section (ref), that the tamyīz is a a-state governee that specifies the scope of its governor.
-As a verb-like noun, the participle-like adjective can govern a tamyīz.
+Remember from section (ref), that the tamyīz is a a-case governee that specifies the scope of its governor.
+As a verb-like noun, the static adjectival noun can govern a tamyīz.
 So we can say, for example:

 مررت برجل حسن وجهًا [البسيط لابن أبي الربيع 1080]